 - Operating a Marine Patrol Unit in the San Francisco Bay waters.

-For more detailed information about the job classification, visit: Sheriff's Safety Aide (#8752)
+For more detailed information about the job classification, visit: Sheriff's Technician (#8755) .

-Possession of a valid California State Motor Vehicle Operator's license.
+Must possess a valid California State Motor Vehicle Operator's License.

-Must be able to accept positions throughout Alameda County and be subject to rotation of assignments.
+6. Sheriff's Technicians are assigned positions throughout Alameda County and are subject to rotation of assignments.

-NOTE: The Civil Service Commission may modify the above Minimum Qualifications in the announcement of an examination
+NOTE: The Civil Service may modify the above Minimum Qualifications in the announcement of an examination.

 KNOWLEDGE AND SKILLS The most suitably qualified candidates will possess the following competencies:

-• Use good judgment in emergency or critical situations.
+• Practice sound judgment on a daily basis and in emergency or critical situations